petrokvitka/ai_talents/README.md

 Now all you need is to run the [index.html file](./index.html) in your browser!

-To check how the refill option works, please use test images in the [added directory](./test_images).
+To check how the refill option works, please use test images in the [added directory](./test_images) you can download it [here](https://drive.google.com/drive/folders/1ayXgt5K634wf_Fyvakl3rHEinEjrLB_e?usp=sharing).

 That's it!
 Enjoy your experience with LampixEntertainment. :heart_eyes: